krxclient/krx-docs/features/goresbot/fentbot.md

 ---

 # Fent Bot ![Ultimate](https://img.shields.io/badge/Ultimate-%23f76d6d?style=flat-square)
 The **Fent Bot** in KRX Client is an advanced, experimental tool for automating map completion.
-It is primarily designed for KoG-style maps and requires significant computational resources.
+It is primarily designed for KoG (King of Gores)-style maps and requires significant computational resources.

 - **Console Bind**: You can toggle the Avoid bot (when Fentbot is selected) using: `bind KEY toggle krx_avoidfreeze 1 0` (replace `KEY` with your desired key).
 Note that enabling this mainly *starts* the Fentbot's calculation process.
 - **Prediction Note**: Remember to set `cl_prediction_margin` based on your ping (e.g., `cl_prediction_margin 70` for 50ms ping) for optimal performance during calculation and potential playback (if used with TAS).